MattEspinos/Mouse-Hold-and-Clicker/README.md

-# Mouse App
+# Mouse-Hold-and-Clicker

-Mouse App is a Python GUI application built using Tkinter and customtkinter.
-It allows users to perform two main actions: Hold Mouse and Mouse Clicker.
+Mouse-Hold-and-Clicker is a Python GUI application built using Tkinter and customtkinter.
+It provides two main functionalities: Hold Mouse and Mouse Clicker.

 ## Features